• Skip to primary navigation

 And if you're reading this, I'm assuming you like to make stuff too, because, well, that's what we do here.
 So I'm guessing that you can relate to having an idea for a project and how it can get tangled in your brain like a Bruno Mars song, refusing to dislodge until you just make the darn thing.

 Add some mid-century charm to your gallery wall with this DIY wall art idea.
 All you need is popsicle sticks, glue and some stain to make this inexpensive home decor knockout.
-Click to see the full tutorial and download the free hexagon template. | MakeAndDoCrew.comThat's what happened with this DIY wall art idea.
+Click to see the full tutorial and download the free hexagon template. | MakeAndDoCrew.comThat’s what happened with this popsicle stick hexagon shelf idea.
 It came to me one night when I was pacing back and forth in our bedroom in the dark.
-(Comforting baby Quinn, of course.
-I don't do that otherwise.
+(Comforting a baby, of course.
+I don’t do that otherwise.
 At least not often.)
-I was thinking about additional three dimensional art pieces I could DIY for our bedroom gallery wall.
-I wanted something that would add texture, warmth and angles, but unfortunately, most DIY geometric display shelf tutorials I've seen are waaay complicated.

-So in a moment of frozen-dessert-craft-mashup inspiration, it occurred to me that I could make an awesome hexagon shelf with one of the most basic craft supplies out there--popsicle sticks.
-Every night that I've paced back and forth since (and trust me, there have been many), I perfected my plans for this simple, mid-century-inspired hexagon shelf.
+Every night that I’ve paced back and forth since (and trust me, there have been many), I perfected my plans for this simple, mid-century-inspired hexagon shelf.

 Add some mid-century charm to your gallery wall with this DIY wall art idea.
 All you need is popsicle sticks, glue and some stain to make this inexpensive home decor knockout.
 Click to see the full tutorial and download the hexagon template. | MakeAndDoCrew.com

-After experimenting a bit, I realized that having a template to guide my shelf angles would be super helpful.
-So I put one together and added it to the Make & Do Crew Vault.
-If you'd like the template, simply enter your email in the pink and green box at the bottom of this post and you'll gain immediate access to it and all our past and future free patterns and printables.
+If you’d like the template, simply enter your email in the pink and green box at the bottom of this post and you’ll gain immediate access to it and all our past and future free patterns and printables.

-DIY Wall Art Hexagon Shelf Supplies
+Hexagon Shelf Supplies

-This post contains affiliate links for your crafting convenience, at no extra cost to you.
+This post contains affiliate links for your crafting convenience at no extra cost to you.
 Thanks for supporting Make & Do Crew!

 • popsicle sticks (about 100)